sKabYY/LuaBacc/README.md

 - Auto binding destructor to lua.
 - Binding member functions to lua.
 - Binding static member functions to lua.
+- Binding a derived class to lua.

 ###TODO
+- Binding a pointer of a C++ object to lua.
 - There is always something to be done.